Jack Kerouac, circa 1956 (Wikimedia Commons / Tom Palumbo)

 Kerouac was born Mar.
 12, 1922, 90 years ago today – all the more reason to think of the legacy he left with his best-known book.
 In honor of his 90th birthday and the upcoming movie, Legacy.com offers 9 facts about Kerouac and On the Road.

 1. On the Road is based heavily on true events – a series of road trips Kerouac took with friends, notably fellow writers Neal Cassady (the book's Dean Moriarty), William S. Burroughs (Old Bull Lee) and Allen Ginsberg (Carlo Marx).

 2. Legend tells us that Kerouac wrote the book during three furious weeks of creative explosion, typing the manuscript sans paragraphs on one long roll of paper.
 The basics of the legend are true, but he didn't just become inspired and start writing one day, emerging from his study three weeks later with a completed book.
 Throughout the time of his travels, Kerouac kept extensive journals, which he later used to compose the novel.

 3. While Kerouac wrote On the Road, he subsisted primarily on pea soup and coffee.

-4. The legendary scroll of paper on which he wrote the manuscript is still around, displayed at Lowell, Massachusetts' Boott Cotton Mills Museum.
+4. The legendary scroll of paper on which he wrote the manuscript is still around, displayed in Lowell, Mass., at the Boott Cotton Mills Museum.
 Kerouac created the scroll by cutting tracing-paper sheets to size and taping them together.
-It measures 120 feet long.
+It measures 120-feet-long.

 5. Kerouac came up with the scroll idea so he could write as quickly as possible, without having to take time to change pages in his typewriter.
 He originally hoped the novel would also be published in scroll format, so readers could experience his single long paragraph without the distraction of page-turning.
 Perhaps Kerouac would have appreciated today's word processing programs and e-book readers…